Solomonic/theming.jekyll.yenza_de/_drafts/open-source-case-study-fantastic-content.markdown

 seo_description: Combine free but powerful tools to an online-business.
 Learn how to organize teams and support their work
 ---

 We are going to introduce a software strategy for a fictional brand called FantasticContent.Online to demonstrate how different free tools can be combined to a rock solid base for many kinds business relying on teamwork.
-We will have a look how to create a professional product and present it  in the internet, how to organzize teams and make the life easy for the marketeers.
+We will have a look how to create a professional product and present it  in the internet, how to organize teams and make the life easy for the marketeers.
 Ready?
 Let's go ....

 <!--more-->